rubenmtzc/rmc-academic/content/project/example/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides: example
+# slides: example
 ---

 There are many social and economic development problems to solve.
 Among them, lack of access to financial services, weak or non-existent property rights, lack of social and financial identity, and community infrastructure are of particular interest.
-Blockchain technology offers an opportunity to attack these problems, in the cheapest, more secure way.
+Digital technologies offer an opportunity to attack these problems, in the cheapest, more secure way.